BoaSahiro/VSCode-Nyquist-extension/README.md

 # Nyquist

 This is the syntax highlighting extension for the Nyquist language.
-Intented to enhance the code reading and editing experience in Nyquist.
+Intended to enhance the code reading and editing experience in Nyquist.
 But you'll still need to run the code in NyquistIDE.
 Sorry for that. 🫡

 Enjoy your 15-322/622 journey!